simkasss/renty-frontend/README+.md

 3. MY PROPERTIES

-    1. We should get UserProperties and filter only listed properties.
+    1. ✅ We should get UserProperties and filter only listed properties.
 Should we add another solidity function to get userListedProperties or should we somehow filter them in the frontend?
     2. Comp.
-ListedPropertyCard should have a name, picture, area, monthtly price, available from, status.
+MyPropertyCard should have a name, picture, area, monthtly price, available from, status.
 Maybe day listed?
     3. Comp.
-ListedPropertyDetails should have an array of images, rental price, depositamount, number of rooms, area, description, propertyNftId, floor, build year, heating type, parking space, equipment and hash of Terms and Conditions, reviews section.
+MyPropertyDetails should have an array of images, rental price, depositamount, number of rooms, area, description, propertyNftId, floor, build year, heating type, parking space, equipment and hash of Terms and Conditions, reviews section.
        Should we just use PropertyDetails component?
 We could add additional information after the component.
        Should we add "Update Property" button and let owner update a property here?
        Should we eliminate "List property for rent" and just make a "Mint New PropertyNFT" button and other button for "Not Listed Properties".